List of Cthulhu Mythos deities: Yidhra

+Yiggrath

+Yiggrath (the Unborn and Undying, the Hyper-Relativistic Nightmare) is an Outer God who was feared by the Phyterians, an amphibian-like race that flourished on Gamma Eridani4 over 60,000 years ago.

+Yiggrath is believed to be an entity from an anti-universe that exists parallel to the known universe, and its body is composed of a strange substance—akin to dark electromagnetism—that lies between the known universe and the anti-universe.
+It looks like the quintessential image of a Western demon.
+It stands 3 miles tall and possesses massive wings that stretch from one horizon to the other.

+Yiggrath appears when a long night lasting several days descends upon the location where a 15-to 20-foot-tall, goat-like skull artifact made of dark electromagnetism exists, and carries out a mass slaughter known as the “time of the skinturning.”
+Merely by Yiggrath’s existence, the surrounding space-time continuum swirls and spins, collapsing as if turned inside out; time runs backward, space bubbles, warps, and tears apart, revealing the maddening spectacle of a distant, alien realm.

+Yiggrath appears in Tim Curran's short story “When Yiggrath Comes”.

 Yog-Sothoth

 Kenneth Grant suggested Lovecraft's description of Yog-Sothoth as a conglomeration of "malignant globes" may have been inspired by the qlippoth.

+The cosmic entity Yog-Sothoth (All-in-One and One-in-All, The Key and the Gate, The Lurker at the Threshold) was first mentioned in The Case of Charles Dexter Ward (written 1927, first published 1941).
+It is known to manifest in specific forms, such as “a congeries of iridescent globes, glowing spheres that constantly change shape and size” and “a mass of iridescent orbs, each emitting light as intense as the sun”.
+However, these forms are merely superficial; it is said that the true body lies beneath them—a slimy monster with antennae.

-The cosmic entity Yog-Sothoth was first mentioned in The Case of Charles Dexter Ward (written 1927, first published 1941).
-The being is said to take the form of a conglomeration of glowing spheres.
-It is an all-knowing deity, which means it knows the past, present, and future, and its nature is different from any other class of Cthulhu Mythos deities.
+It is an all-knowing deity and beyond all limitations of space-time, which means it knows the past, present, and future, and its nature is different from any other class of Cthulhu Mythos deities.
 Yog-Sothoth is coterminous with all time and space, yet is supposedly locked outside of the universe we inhabit.
 Its cosmic nature is hinted at in this passage from "Through the Gates of the Silver Key" (1934) by Lovecraft and E. Hoffmann Price:

 It was an All-in-One and One-in-All of limitless being and self—not merely a thing of one Space-Time continuum, but allied to the ultimate animating essence of existence's whole unbounded sweep—the last, utter sweep which has no confines and which outreaches fancy and mathematics alike.
-It was perhaps that which certain secret cults of earth have whispered of as YOG-SOTHOTH, and which has been a deity under other names; that which the crustaceans of Yuggoth worship as the Beyond-One, and which the vaporous brains of the spiral nebulae know by an untranslatable Sign...
+It was perhaps that which certain secret cults of earth have whispered of as Yog-Sothoth, and which has been a deity under other names; that which the crustaceans of Yuggoth worship as the Beyond-One, and which the vaporous brains of the spiral nebulae know by an untranslatable Sign…